grongierisc/RestToDll/README.md

 - .NET 4.5

 ## Install

+### Windows
 Allow the Operating System Authentification in :
-System Administration -> Security -> System Security -> Authentication/Web Session Options
+_System Administration  Security → System Security → Authentication/Web Session Options_
 Check the _Allow Operating System authentication_ checkbox.

 Then double-click on the install.bat file to launch the installation.